sinlesscoder/progress_notes_ner_extraction_chain_api/README.md

     - Tableau / PowerBI Dashboard
     - Web Dashboard Application (e.g. Vizro, Streamlit)

-3. Include a more contextual driven workflow for really complicated medical terminology by integrating the system with vector databases / knowledge graphs
+3. Include a more contextual driven workflow for really complicated medical terminology by integrating the system with vector databases / knowledge graphs.